Spomky-Labs/pwa-bundle/README.md

 ### Manifest Configuration

 The bundle is able to generate a manifest from a configuration file.
-The manifest members defined in the [Web app manifests](https://developer.mozilla.org/en-US/docs/Web/Manifest) are supported without any change, with the exception of some members described in the following sections.
+The manifest members defined in the [Web app manifests](https://developer.mozilla.org/en-US/docs/Web/Manifest) are supported.
+Other members may be added in the future.

 ```yaml
 # config/packages/phpwa.yaml